vinlin24/cs143-notebooks/15 Hypergraphs and Intro to Indices.md

 > ```
 > Initialize predicate graph with (disconnected) nodes for each relation.
 > While HG still has ears:
->   1. Pick any ear.
+>   1. Pick any ear, of if there's only one hyperedge left, pick that.
 >   2. Remove it.
 That is:
 >     i.
 Remove any vertex exclusive to the ear.
 >     ii.
 Remove the hyperedge itself (keeping any vertices still in other hyperedges).